FarhanKO/Maternal-Child-Health-Outcome-Prediction/README.md

 | Fertility identity retained | 0.967 | children ever born − living children **is** the death count |
 | Survivor-only age retained | 0.987 | `b8` exists for 96.7% of survivors and 0% of deaths, so its presence is the label |

-A published BDHS study reports 99.79% AUROC for under-five mortality.
-A meta-analysis of eleven DHS studies puts realistic pooled accuracy for stunting near 69%.
+[Naznin et al. (2025)](https://doi.org/10.1371/journal.pone.0324825) reports 99.79% AUROC for under-five mortality.
+A meta-analysis of eleven DHS studies puts realistic, pooled accuracy for stunting near 69% ([Rao et al., 2025](https://doi.org/10.3390/ijerph22030449)).
 The gap between those two facts is what this project is about, and the table above is the most likely explanation for it.

 ---